10 Simple Printer Maintenance Tips To Keep Your Machine in Top-Notch Working Condition

 You must also clean the insides of the printer regularly.
 Don’t wait until the dust and grime form layers, preventing your printer from operating efficiently.
 Use lint-free cloths that are slightly moist to wipe the dust away.
 While cleaning your printer, never apply too much force even if you encounter stubborn corners of grime.
 Use soft bristles and moistened Q-tips to remove the grime.
 Alternatively, you can also use compressed air to blow out the dust that is accumulated within the printer.
-Try to avoid using vacuum’s unless it is pressure-controlled vacuums that suck the dust away gently.
+Try to avoid using a vacuum unless it is a pressure-controlled vacuum that sucks the dust away gently.

 3. Check under the hood